Gazebo, Pergola or Cabana? Which is the best choice for your backyard?

 Looking to add some shade and privacy to your backyard?
-Why not try a pergola or a gazebo.
-While the two structures serve a similar purpose, there are a few key differences between the two.
-So which is right for you, your space and your family?
+Why not try a pergola, gazebo or cabana?
+While the three structures serve a similar purpose, there are a few key differences between the three.
+So which is right for you, your space and your family to entertain in?

 A classic gazebo is octagonal in shape, though modern, temporary models come in square shapes.
 Most permanent gazebos are made of wood, but some are made of aluminum.
 The defining factor of a gazebo is the covered top, which provides optimal shade that is perfect for relaxing and lounging in a garden or yard.